makersacademy/airport_challenge/README.md

 **My Part of the README**

 The first problem I ran into was  a gemfile error.
 My ruby version did not match up  with the gemfile version.
 I recently switched rbenv(I’m told it’s more sophisticated than rvm) so I could remember how to install a different version of ruby.
-By using `rbenv install -l” and picking the required ruby version, which in this case was ruby 2.4.0 – I was able to complete the first step of getting past this error.
+By using `rbenv install -l` and picking the required ruby version, which in this case was ruby 2.4.0 – I was able to complete the first step of getting past this error.

 However, I had completely forgotten that I needed to switch my ruby version after installing, thus I was absolutely dumbfounded when I tried to run `bundle` again and received the exact same error as before.
 After listing my ruby versions, I went to the aid of google and search on how to change my system ruby version.